RFID Vs Barcodes

 Barcodes and RFID tags are regularly being used to track objects through store information, both technologies allow for a wide range of applications which other technologies cannot meet.

-Differences Between RFID and Barcodes
+Differences Between RFID And Barcodes

 However, there are many differences between RFID and barcodes.